sparkflows/sparkflows-docs/docs/installation/configuration/database/mysql-db.rst

 Install MySQL
 -------------

-* Install MySQL on a machine.
+* Install MySQL on a machine or you can use MySQL running on Cloud Infrastructure.
 * It might be easier to install it on the same machine you are installing Fire on.

+.. note:: Make sure that MySQL DB should be accessible from Fire Machine.

 Create the DB for Fire in MySQL
 -------------------------------